-Below is a sampling of my work from spanning from my first ever blog post on The White House website to my time as a Nationally Syndicated reporter for Sinclair Broadcast Group.
+Below is a sampling of my published work spanning from my first ever blog post on The White House website, to my time as a Nationally Syndicated reporter for Sinclair Broadcast Group, to my current writing as a Communications Manager.

 Experts warn we need to prepare for widening boundaries in the War on Terror.